 We look forward to doing it with you.

-Rebecca Davis,MA, MSW, LiCSWA, SEP (she/her) Founder + Owner
+Rebecca Davis,MA, LiCSW, SEP (she/her) Founder + Owner

-Rebecca is a biracial (Black and Indigenous), queer trauma therapist living and working in Portland, OR.
+Rebecca is a biracial (Black and Indigenous), queer individual living in Portland, OR.
 In the past, she has worked primarily with foster youth and their families, and survivors of childhood sexual abuse/assault.
-She uses Somatic Experiencing (TM), EMDR, and drama therapy to support her clients in healing.
-When out of her office, Rebecca is presenting at conferences and hosting workshops across the country both individually and through artic LLC, supporting future social workers as a full time professor at Portland State University, and providing consultations on dissociative disorders/the impact of pre-verbal trauma.
+When working as a clinician, she utilized Somatic Experiencing (TM), EMDR, and drama therapy to support her clients in healing.
+Rebecca is currently running TA, presenting at conferences, hosting workshops across the country both individually and through artic LLC, supporting future social workers as an Assistant Professor of Practice at Portland State University, and providing peer consultations on dissociative disorders/the impact of pre-verbal trauma.
 She also runs a drama therapy training institute in Developmental Transformations, called DvT PDX. www.dvtpdx.com

-Rebecca is not accepting new clients at this time, and her waitlist is closed.
+Rebecca does not see clients and does not have an available waitlist.
 Please see the other clinicians on our wonderful staff for skilled support.

 Shea Lowery, MS, LPC, LCADC, ACS (she/her)